chase12803/chase12803.github.io/README.md

 # chase12803.github.io

 Hosting my [personal site](https://chasecarstensen.com) using GitHub Pages.
 This site was built by me alone using Vite, React, and Tailwind.
-This was also my first attempt at web development ever so bear with me.
+This was also my first attempt at web development ever so things are likely imperfect.